What’s new with Google Analytics 4? A guide for tour operators

 So, why do you need to implement Google Analytics 4 today?

-While Google Analytics 4 comes with a large number of benefits as mentioned above, the biggest reason that you’ll want to start implementing Google Analytics 4 is that Google will be shutting down Universal Analytics in July 2023.
+While GA4 comes with a large number of benefits as mentioned above, the biggest reason that you’ll want to start implementing Google Analytics 4 is that Google will be shutting down Universal Analytics in July 2023.

 This means from July 2023 onwards, if you have not yet set up Google Analytics 4, you will no longer be able to track data using Google Analytics.
 Even if you set up Google Analytics 4 then, you’ll still have a lag period in which you won’t have any data.